(A child is defined as a person under the age of 18 years.)

-Child and vulnerable person abuse, particularly sexual abuse, can arouse strong emotions in those facing such a situation.
-It is important to understand these feelings and not allow them to interfere with your judgement about the appropriate action to take.
+Child and vulnerable person abuse, particularly sexual abuse, can arouse strong emotions in those facing such a situation.† It is important to understand these feelings.

-Abuse can occur within many situations including the home, school and the sporting environment.
-Some individuals will actively seek voluntary work with young people in order to harm them.
-A volunteer will have regular contact with young people and be an important link in identifying cases where they need protection.
-Any suspicious cases of poor practice should be reported following the guidelines in this document.
+Abuse can occur within many situations and some individuals will actively seek voluntary work with young people in order to harm them.† Any suspicious cases of poor practice should be reported following the guidelines in this document.

 Good Practice means: